wuyichen24/system-design-knowledge/patterns/external_api_patterns/API_Gateway.md

 ### Cons
 - May introduce single point of failure.
-- May introduct performance bottleneck.
+- May introduce performance bottleneck.
 - Must update the API gateway in order to expose a new services’s API.

 ## Consideration